joinpursuit/Pursuit-Core-iOS/fundamentals/closures-one/README.md

 ### Filter

-Filter's closure parameter takes an element of the array and returns a Bool that determines whether that value is to be included in the ouput array.
+Filter's closure parameter takes an element of the array and returns a Bool that determines whether that value is to be included in the output array.

 ```swift
 someInts.filter { (a) -> Bool in